-There is an amazing new chapter-by-chapter educators’ guide available here.
+For Nowhere Boy, there is an amazing chapter-by-chapter educators’ guide.
 It’s written by Kirsten Cappy and Louise El Yaafouri, who have extensive experience in the fields of teaching and refugee children’s literature.
 The Nowhere Boy book trailer is also a great visual way to introduce your students to the real places and people behind the book.